hashgraph/stablecoin-studio/sdk/README.md

 ## Proxy
-The following functions allow the user to both get information and execute operations regarding the stable coin proxy contract.
+The following functions allow the user to both get information and execute operations regarding the stablecoin proxy contract.

 ### GetProxyConfig
-Gets the configuration about the stable coin proxy: the **HederaTokenManager** contract implementation address and the proxy admin account that allows to change the previous implementation.
+Gets the configuration about the stablecoin proxy: the **HederaTokenManager** contract implementation address and the proxy admin account that allows to change the previous implementation.

 **Spec:**